bvdwalt/url_tinyfier/README.md

 # url_tinyfier

-An implimentation of a url shortening app made with flutter.
+An implementation of a url shortening app made with flutter.

 ## Getting Started